The sensory garden at Rags & Bert's plays a really important part in enriching the lives of the dogs who come to play with us.

 - Sniff: Plant some dog-friendly and medical flowers to sniff or eat.
 Here are some examples of commonly used plants.

-Peppermint — good for its cooling properties and often selected by animals with skin irritations.
+- Peppermint — good for its cooling properties and often chosen by animals with skin irritations.
 It can also be offered as an aid for training.

-Valerian — often selected by anxious dogs for its calming effect.
+- Valerian — often chosen by anxious dogs for its calming effect.

-Wheat grass — animals who are nervous, anxious, and exhibit hyper behaviours often select wheat grass.
+- Wheat grass — animals who are nervous, anxious or exhibit hyper behaviours often select wheat grass.

-Willow — animals in pain often select willow bark.
+- Willow — animals in pain will often go for willow bark.

 Adding a few of these little extras will help ensure your dog doesn't get bored over the summer, making the garden a fun, outdoor space for the whole family.